RISING AGAINST THE CURRENT

 All photos by Sita Thapa/Anu Shrestha

 To date, rafting and kayaking are being dominated by men only.
 Nepal does not have even a single professional women’s rafting team.
 However, all efforts have been made to strengthen the men’s rafting and kayaking team alone.
-Rafting and Kayaking do not only demand enormous muscular strength but these adventure sports is full of risk of life.
+Rafting and kayaking do not only demand enormous muscular strength, but these adventure sports are full of risk of life.
 Due to the risky nature of the sports, possibly no efforts had been made to develop a women’s rafting and kayaking team in the country.

-The other day this scribe had an opportunity to meet with a team of pioneer Nepali women’s rafting & kayaking teams in Pokhara.
-Speaking with Sita Thapa, a Pokhara-based senior rafting and kayaking trainer, said, “Now things are changing for good.
-I don’t say many but yes some girls who are fired with the passion for adventure and thrill are coming out to join our group.
+The other day, this scribe had an opportunity to meet with a team of pioneer Nepali women’s rafting & kayaking teams in Pokhara.
+Speaking with Sita Thapa, a Pokhara-based senior rafting and kayaking trainer, said, “Now things are changing for the good.
+I don’t say many, but yes, some girls who are fired with the passion for adventure and thrill are coming out to join our group.
 We are providing the necessary training to become an independent rafter and a kayaker”.

 “But things are not as simple as they are seen from outside,” added Sita.
-“We are the group of five girls and we are the pioneers in the field of women rafting and kayaking.
+“We are the group of five girls, and we are the pioneers in the field of women's rafting and kayaking.
 We five girls have already spent over one decade of intense rafting and kayaking practice and honed our skills.
-After having gone through rigorous training, now we are in a position to dream of a woman’s professional rafting and kayaking team in Nepal”.
+After having gone through rigorous training, now we are in a position to dream of a woman’s professional rafting and kayaking team in Nepal ”.

 “There are a lot of rafting and kayaking activities in Nepal where only men are involved and women are completely ignored.
-Now we five senior girls have taken the cudgels in our hands to prepare the first-ever rafting and kayaking team in Nepal.
-It is a challenging task but we are fully committed to doing our job despite several difficulties,” said Anu confidently.
+Now we five senior girls have taken the cudgels in our hands to prepare the first-ever rafting and kayaking teams in Nepal.
+It is a challenging task, but we are fully committed to doing our job despite several difficulties,” said Anu confidently.

-“Over the last many years we five women are working in tandem.
-We are fully committed, despite many difficulties, to take rafting and kayaking to next level.
+“Over the last many years, we five women have been working in tandem.
+We are fully committed, despite many difficulties, to taking rafting and kayaking to the next level.
 Well, finance is the biggest hurdle.
-Rafting and kayaking are quite expensive activities.
+Rafting and kayaking are costly activities.
 Its gears are extremely costly.
 One raft does cost five to thirteen lakh rupees.
 Similarly, one kayak does cost about one and a half to two lakh rupees.
 In addition, we need special clothing for rafting and kayaking.
-They are equally quite expensive,” said Anu Shrestha.
+They are equally costly,” said Anu Shrestha.

 At present, five senior trainers and four new girls from different parts of the country have joined the close camp training session in Pokhara.
 They are going through rigorous rafting and kayaking practice.

-“It is a nice experience for us because we all four girls and the five senior trainers live together.
-We practice together, we cook together and we roam together on the street of Lakeside.
+“It is a wonderful experience for us because all four girls and the five senior trainers live together.
+We practice together, we cook together, and we roam together on the street of Lakeside.
 We have been staying in Pokhara for the last one month and going through intense practice.
 During this time, we have developed a close attachment with each other.
-It is going to be difficult for us to separate once we complete the training”, said Soni Rai who hailed from Solukhumbu.
+It is going to be difficult for us to separate once we complete the training," said Soni Rai, who hailed from Solukhumbu.

 Other new trainees Radha Bhandari and Alina Rai have found rafting and kayaking full of life and excitement.
 “Living together and learning the art of rafting and kayaking taught us many valuable lessons of life.
 We practice more like newly recruited soldiers.
 Our senior trainers are extremely cooperative and friendly.
-But at the same time, they are extremely strict while teaching us the rafting and kayaking skills”.
+However, they are extremely strict when teaching us rafting and kayaking skills.

 The struggle of these five women rafters must be appreciated because they are working hard to build a woman’s rafting team entirely by their own efforts.
 Their only purpose is to give Nepalese women rafters international recognition.
 Their sheer determination and commitment have taken them so far.
 But the state should come out in support of these women rafters to build a first-ever professional rafters and kayakers team in Nepal.